-Get professional feedback and ongoing support while you write.
+Get feedback and support while you write.

 One-on-one coaching is designed to address every single element of the book writing process, from technique and craft, to habit and state of mind.
-I have written eight books of my own, and coached dozens of writers through to the finish line so I understand the complexities of the creative process, the demands of the workflow, the desire that burns within you to finally DO this, and the satisfaction that will come from getting to “the end.”
+I have written eight books of my own, and coached many dozens of writers through to the finish line so I understand the complexities of the creative process, the demands of the workflow, the desire that burns within you to finally DO this, and the satisfaction that will come from getting to “the end.”

 This kind of intensive coaching is an investment, to be sure, but I have found that writers who make the commitment are FAR more likely to finish their books, and finish them well, than their counterparts who go it alone.
 Investing in yourself holds you accountable like nothing else.
 It inspires you to do your best work.
 It keeps you on track, on point, and on the ball for as long as it takes to get the job done.